Sustainable Commuting Highlights

 How It Works

-- Emory Transportation offers a wide range of commute alternatives including Park-n-ride facilities at area shopping malls, information on vanpools and carpools and other resources.
+- Emory Transportation offers a wide range of commute alternatives including Park-n-ride facilities at the North Dekalb and South Dekalb shopping malls, information on vanpools and carpools and other resources.

-- Staff enrolled as alternative commuters are eligible for a variety of benefits including free MARTA transit passes, and benefits are available to graduate students who use commute alternatives.
+- Staff enrolled in the smart commute program are eligible for a variety of benefits including free MARTA transit passes, and benefits are available to graduate students who use commute alternatives.

 - Emory supports biking to and around campus!
 Check out resources and support to help you get around on two wheels.